Stay up to date with notifications from The Independent

 Real stability came when she married financier Alasdair MacLeod in 1989.
 The couple are still together, have lived in London and Sydney and are parents to James, Angus and Clementine.

-When they met, MacLeod was working at Citibank and while Prue was said to be against him going into the family business in classic Logan Roy style, her father had other ideas and offered MacLeod a job.
+When they met, MacLeod was working at Citibank and while Prue was said to be against him going into the family business, in classic Logan Roy style her father had other ideas and offered MacLeod a job.
 He went on to work at News Corporation for around 20 years – rising to become managing director.

-A year after leaving News Corporation, MacLeod co-founded Macdoch Ventures, a private investment group which focuses on innovative agriculture, climate change solutions and seed funding for young companies that “build a better future”.
+A year after leaving News Corporation, MacLeod co-founded Macdoch Ventures, a private investment group focusing on innovative agriculture, climate change solutions and seed funding for young companies that “build a better future”.
 The couple leaned even more heavily into these eco-values when they started the Macdoch Foundation in 2019.
 It aims to build the “resilience of people and planet” through initiatives including restoring natural landscapes and climate change solutions.

 In 2019, each of Murdoch’s six children made around $2bn (£1.5bn) when he sold 21st Century Fox to Disney.
 The windfall however was said to have been slightly dented when The Wall Street Journal reported that the patriarch had demanded upwards of $100m back from each of the children as a “sign of respect for the fortune he had earned over the years”.